 Seven body language tricks to make anyone instantly like you There's no question that body language is important.
 And, according to Leil Lowndes in her book "How To Talk To Anyone," you can capture - and hold - anyone's attention without even saying a word.
 We've selected the best body language techniques from the book and shared them below: The Flooding Smile "Don't flash an immediate smile when you greet someone," says Lowndes.
-If you do, it appears as if anyone in your line of sight would receive that same smile.
 Instead, pause and look at the other person's face for a second, and then let a "big, warm, responsive smile flood over your face and overflow into your eyes."
 Even though the delay is less than a second, it will convince people your smile is sincere and personalized for them.
 Sticky Eyes "Pretend your eyes are glued to your conversation partner's with sticky warm taffy," Lowndes advises.
 You can also try counting your conversation partner's blinks.
-Epoxy Eyes The Big-Baby Pivot People are very conscious of how you react to them.
+Epoxy Eyes In a group of people, you should watch the person you are interested in, no matter who else is talking.
+The Big-Baby Pivot Limit the Fidget Hang By Your Teeth

-Latro Algae Lamp As advances in nanotechnology bring us increasingly energy efficient products, plant life such as algae could become attractive sources for tapping energy.
-The Latro lamp by designer Mike Thompson is a speculative product responding to this potential future market.
-It utilizes living algae as its power source.
-The idea was inspired by a scientific breakthrough by scientists from Yansei and Stanford University that allows a small electrical current to be drawn from algae during photosynthesis.
-The energy produced is stored in a battery ready to be called upon at night.
-The video shows the Latro Lamp in the Science Gallery Dublin.
 9 Quotes By Will Smith That Will Inspire You To Live Your Own Life I love Will Smith.
 His movies are awesome.
 His acting is great and you know something?
 He’s an inspiring dude.
 He’s not just some celebrity.
-He’s a goldmine of inspiration and intelligence.
 You’d be surprised how much you can learn from him when it comes to living your life your own way to attain the success you deserve.
 Here are 9 quotes by Will Smith to inspire you to live life your own way 1) “Fear is not real.
 That really puts fear in perspective eh?
 Just imagine that fear is a separate entity altogether.
 Mostly, just throw it away.
 2) “If you’re absent during my struggle, don’t expect to be present during my success.”
 That’s the thing about people and so-called friends.
 They only see the success and what it can do for them.
 So be very wary.
 The former aren’t doing you any favors.
 3) “Don’t chase people.
 Yep!
 The rest, will take care of itself.
 4) “Stop letting people who do so little for you control so much of your mind, feelings & emotions.”
+In other words, these people don’t matter, at all.
 Focus on the other important ones instead.